fontlabcom/getgo-fonts/docs/zotosans-ugaritic.md

 ---

-## Coto Sans Ugaritic
+## Zoto Sans Ugaritic

-Coto Sans Ugaritic is a design for the Ugaritic script.
+Zoto Sans Ugaritic is a design for the Ugaritic script.

 It contains 35 glyphs, and supports 36 characters from the Unicode blocks: Ugaritic.